Skip to main content

 2. Music Therapy/Music and Health

-3. Practice-orientated Musicology (includes Performance Practice and Music Theory)
+3. Practice-oriented Musicology (includes Performance Practice and Music Theory)

 The programme comprises a PhD training component of 30 credits and an individual research project with a doctoral dissertation of 150 credits.
 Successful completion of the training component is a prerequisite for submission of the doctoral dissertation for final assessment.